Fastest Cars: 1000 mph Bloodhound SSC and 763 mph Thrust SSC

-The answer is Thrust SSC (Super Sonic Car), a non-conventional, jet powered car which can race with Sound and actually end up on the winning side.
-When we compare with our known champions, the Bugattis and Hennesseys, it is an one sided affair.
+It is a non-conventional, jet-powered car which can race with sound and actually end up on the winning side.
+When we compare with our known champions, the Bugattis, Koenigseggs, and Hennesseys, it is a one-sided affair.
 Our champions even at a maxed out state would be nothing but rickshaws on square wheels.
-So, let’s look at the car.
+So, let’s look at the car which smokes them all.

 The Thrust SSC doing its Speed Run